 Radon is a colourless, odourless, radioactive gas that occurs naturally in the environment.
 It comes from the natural breakdown of uranium in soils and rocks.
 Exposure to radon is the second leading cause of lung cancer, after smoking.
+More information about radon can be found here.

 Health Canada's acceptable radon concentration level in homes is 200 Becquerels per cubic metre (Bq/m3).